adavak/toolbox/SNIPPETS.md

 **subnets** If you use a regular 255.255.255.0 subnet for a group that will have a maximum of 50 users, you're going to waste 204 addresses.
 If you used 255.255.255.192 for example, then you'd have the ability to make four networks with 62 users each.
 (64-2, .0 .255 are the network address and the broadcast address)

-network DDOS mitigation: set apache2 `MaxClients` to a lower value (on mpm-prefork, prevents creating processes); switch to apache2-mpm-worker and set `ServerLimit` to 2 (only 2 processes) and and `ThreadsPerChild` to a lower value (implicitely sets `MaxClients` to `ServerLimit * ThreadsPerChild`) (This doesn't affect large DDOS/DNS amplification attacks - you will need a large proxy like cloudflare for that) ---- .
-Balance network cards IRQs on several CPUs (they are all on CPU0 by default) ---- Set `net.netfilter.nf_conntrack_max` to a lower value. --- nullroute DDOS sources `ip route add blackhole 172.16.1.0/24; ip route show` (this harms network performance if you have a large routing table, but less than iptables `DROP` rules) --- Cry.
+DDOS mitigation set apache2 `MaxClients` to a lower value (on mpm-prefork, prevents creating processes); switch to apache2-mpm-worker and set `ServerLimit` to 2 (only 2 processes) and and `ThreadsPerChild` to a lower value (implicitely sets `MaxClients` to `ServerLimit * ThreadsPerChild`) (This doesn't affect large DDOS/DNS amplification attacks - you will need a large proxy like cloudflare for that)

+DDOS mitigation Balance network cards IRQs on several CPUs (they are all on CPU0 by default)

+DDOS mitigation Set `net.netfilter.nf_conntrack_max` to a lower value.

+DDOS mitigation nullroute sources `ip route add blackhole 172.16.1.0/24; ip route show` (this harms network performance if you have a large routing table, but less than iptables `DROP` rules)

 bash herestring `while read x; do cmd "$x"; done <<< "string"`